sjappig/simd-example/README.md

         return y;
     }

-# Benchmarking the first SIMD version
+# Benchmarking and developing the SIMD versions

 We start with compiler optimizations turned off and enabling all intruction subsets supported by the local machine (-march=native).